lewisHome/p3_Behavioural-Cloning/writeup_template.md

 ## Prior Work

 NVIDIA developed an [end to end method of driving a car](https://arxiv.org/abs/1604.07316) using a Convolutional Neural Network to control the steering of a car.
 That is they trained a network that took images from a central forward facing camera as an input and used steering angle as the trainable output.
 They posit that this method will eventually allow for better performance from smaller systems as the network internally learns to look for important road features.
-This approach is in contrast to the method of a human predefining features to look for such as lane markings etc.
+This approach is in contrast to the method of a human predefining features to look for such as lane markings etc. Interestingly in the paper they show that the network does learn to look for the same salient features for predicting the required steering angle that a human would.

 ## Data Collection